 Recognizing Potential Signs of Hydrocephalus

-Early signs of hydrocephalus in infants include:
+signs of hydrocephalus in infants include:

-- bulging fontanelle, or soft spot on the surface of the skull
+fontanel, or soft spot on the surface of the skull

-- rapid increase in head circumference
+rapid increase in head circumference

 Toddlers and Older Children

-Symptoms that affect toddlers and older children include:
+or signs that affect toddlers and older children include:

 of bladder control

-The symptoms for this form of the condition usually begin slowly.
+the age of 60.
 One of the earliest signs is falling suddenly without losing

 in the way you walk

 mental functions, such as memory problems

 How Is Hydrocephalus Diagnosed?

-Your doctor might also use an ultrasound to get a closer look at the brain.
+doctor may also use an ultrasound to get a closer look at the brain.
 These

 resonance imaging (MRI) scans can be used to look for signs of excess CSF.
 MRIs

 How Is Hydrocephalus Treated?